Cretaceous–Paleogene extinction event

-The Cretaceous–Paleogene (K–Pg) extinction event, (Note: The abbreviation is derived from the juxtaposition of K, the common abbreviation for the Cretaceous, which in turn originates from the correspondent German term Kreide; and Pg, which is the abbreviation for the Paleogene.) formerly known as the Cretaceous-Tertiary (K–T) extinction event, (Note: The former designation includes the term 'Tertiary' (abbreviated as T), which is now discouraged as a formal geochronological unit by the International Commission on Stratigraphy.) was a major mass extinction of three-quarters of the plant and animal species on Earth approximately 66 million years ago.
-The event caused the extinction of all non-avian dinosaurs.
-Most other tetrapods weighing more than 25 kg also became extinct, with the exception of some ectothermic species such as sea turtles and crocodilians.
-It marked the end of the Cretaceous period, and with it the Mesozoic era, while heralding the beginning of the current geological era, the Cenozoic Era.
+The Cretaceous–Paleogene (K–Pg) extinction event, (Note: The abbreviation is derived from the juxtaposition of K, the common abbreviation for the Cretaceous, which in turn originates from the correspondent German term Kreide; and Pg, which is the abbreviation for the Paleogene.) formerly known as the Cretaceous–Tertiary (K–T) extinction event, (Note: The former designation includes the term 'Tertiary' (abbreviated as T), which is now discouraged as a formal geochronological unit by the International Commission on Stratigraphy.) was a major mass extinction of three-quarters (75%) of the plant and animal species on Earth which occurred around 66 million years ago.
+The event caused the extinction of all the non-avian dinosaurs and most other tetrapods weighing more than 25 kg, excepting some ectothermic species such as sea turtles and crocodilians.
+It marked the ends of both the Cretaceous period and the Mesozoic era, and logged the beginning of the current geological era, the Cenozoic era.

 In the geologic record, the K–Pg event is marked by a thin layer of sediment called the K–Pg boundary or K–T boundary, which can be found throughout the world in marine and terrestrial rocks.
 The boundary clay shows unusually high levels of the metal iridium, which is more common in asteroids than in the Earth's crust.

-As originally proposed in 1980 by a team of scientists led by Luis Alvarez and his son Walter, it is now generally thought that the K–Pg extinction resulted from the impact of a massive asteroid 10 to 15 km wide, 66 million years ago, causing the Chicxulub impact crater and devastating the global environment, mainly through a lingering impact winter which halted photosynthesis in plants and plankton.
+It is generally thought that the K–Pg extinction resulted from the impact of a massive asteroid 10 to 15 km wide, creating the Chicxulub impact crater and devastating the global environment primarily through a lingering impact winter which halted photosynthesis in plants and plankton.
 The impact hypothesis, also known as the Alvarez hypothesis, was bolstered by the discovery of the 180 km Chicxulub crater in the Gulf of Mexico's Yucatán Peninsula in the early 1990s.
-The temporal match between the ejecta layer, and the onset of the extinctions and the agreement of ecological patterns in the fossil record with modeled environmental perturbations (for example, darkness and cooling), lead to the conclusion that the Chicxulub impact triggered the mass extinction.
-A 2016 drilling project into the Chicxulub peak ring confirmed that the peak ring comprised granite ejected within minutes from deep in the Earth, but contained hardly any gypsum, the usual sulfate-containing sea floor rock in the region: the gypsum would have vaporized and dispersed as an aerosol into the atmosphere, causing longer-term effects on the climate and food chain.
-In October 2019, researchers proposed the mechanisms of the mass extinction, arguing that the Chicxulub asteroid impact event rapidly acidified the oceans and produced long-lasting effects on the climate.
+The timing of the ejecta layer, together with the match between fossil‑record ecological patterns and modeled environmental disruptions (such as darkness and cooling), supports the conclusion that the Chicxulub impact triggered the mass extinction.

+A 2016 drilling project into the Chicxulub peak ring confirmed that it contained granite ejected within minutes from deep in the Earth, and that it contained hardly any gypsum, the usual sulfate-containing sea floor rock in the region.
+The gypsum would have vaporized and dispersed as an aerosol into the atmosphere, causing longer-term effects on the climate and food chain.
+In October 2019, researchers proposed a mechanism of the mass extinction, arguing that the Chicxulub asteroid impact event rapidly acidified the oceans and produced long-lasting effects on the climate.

 Other proposed causal or contributing factors to the extinction have included the Deccan Traps and other volcanic eruptions, climate change, and sea level change.
-However, in January 2020, scientists reported that climate-modeling of the mass extinction event favored the asteroid impact and not volcanism.
+However, scientists in 2020 concluded that climate-modeling of the mass extinction event favored the asteroid impact and not volcanism.